WHAT’S IN THIS REVIEW?

 In any case, it’s certainly an improvement compared to the mess discovered by the CDT in 2017.

 Most VPN users will have the need for speed, whether it be for Zoom calls, or accessing the latest 4K Netflix shows.
-As your connection is being routed to and from the VPNs servers, it can have a significant impact on speeds, which is why they’re so important.
+As your connection is being routed to and from the VPN servers, it can have a significant impact on speeds, which is why they’re so important.

 As well as pure Mbps numbers, you’ll need to keep an eye on consistency, to avoid any potential for lag or longer load times during extended use.